TejasShirsath/Affiliate-Market/README.md

     - Download and install [XAMPP](https://www.apachefriends.org/index.html).
     - Start the XAMPP control panel and start the Apache and MySQL modules.
-    - Create a new database for the project using phpMyAdmin (accessible via `http://localhost/phpmyadmin`).
+    - Import database.sql in phpMyAdmin (accessible via `http://localhost/phpmyadmin`).

 4. Configure the database settings in your project: